-Sphingolipids are directly involved in human disease.
-This is most clearly seen in a family of inherited lysosomal storage disorders where blocks in the degradation of sphingolipids cause rare but very serious, in many cases, fatal disease.
+Sphingolipid metabolism is involved in human disease.
+This is most clearly seen in a family of inherited lysosomal storage disorders where blocks in the degradation of sphingolipids cause rare, and in most cases, neurodegenerative disease.
 These lysosomal storage disorders include Tay-Sachs disease, Sandhoff disease, Gaucher disease, Fabry disease, Krabbe disease, Farber disease and GM1 gangliosidosis.
-Disturbances in sphingolipid metabolism and signaling have also been linked to the more common neurodegenerative disorder, Parkinson's disease.
+Gene defects affecting sphingolipid metabolism have also been linked to the more common neurodegenerative disorder, Parkinson's disease.

-In our lab, we aim to discover the functions of sphingolipids in normal biology and in disease using genetic approaches in mice and in patient cells.
-Ultimately we can use what we learn from this research to identify new therapies for disease.
+In our lab, we discover the functions of sphingolipids in normal biology and in disease using genetic approaches in mice and in patient cells.
+Ultimately, we aim to devise therapies for the diseases of sphingolipid metabolism.

 Applying our Research

-Sphingolipids have important biological functions, and their role in human disease is only beginning to be appreciated.
-A deeper understanding of the system holds potential for the development of novel therapies for human disease.
+Sphingolipid metabolism has important biological functions, and its role in human disease is beginning to be appreciated.
+A deeper understanding of the sphingolipid metabolism holds potential for the development of novel therapies for human disease.

 Need for Further Study

-- How to treat patients with genetic disorders in sphingolipid metabolism.
+- How to treat patients with disorders of sphingolipid metabolism.

 Research in Plain Language

-Our lab studies sphingolipids, lipid molecules that form cell membranes and transmit signals to cells.
-Sphingolipids control many basic functions within cells.
-They also provide signals to the body for many of its systems to function normally.
-When their levels are disrupted by gene mutations, serious, sometimes fatal diseases result.
-These sphingolipid diseases include Tay-Sachs disease, Sandhoff disease, Gaucher disease, Fabry disease, Krabbe disease, Farber disease and GM1 gangliosidosis.
+Our lab studies the metabolism of sphingolipids, lipid molecules that form cell membranes and transmit signals to cells.
+When sphingolipid levels are disrupted, neurodegenerative diseases may result.
+Sphingolipid metabolism diseases include Tay-Sachs disease, Sandhoff disease, Gaucher disease, Fabry disease, Krabbe disease, Farber disease and GM1 gangliosidosis.
 The more common neurodegenerative disorder, Parkinson's disease, is also linked to defects in sphingolipid metabolism.
-Our work is aimed at understanding how sphingolipids function normally and during disease in order to devise treatments for the sphingolipid diseases.
+Our work is aimed ultimately at devising treatments for the sphingolipid metabolism diseases.